CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide650BuildDocker.md

-### Milestone 3: Configure the Docker build job for building your container - Execute the Docker commands
+### Step 3: Configure the Docker build job for building your container - Execute the Docker commands

 - Click the **Builders** tab.